ChangJoo-Park/sequelize/docs-ko/getting-started.md

 });
 ```

-## Promises
+## 비동기를 위한 Promises

 Sequelize uses [Bluebird](http://bluebirdjs.com) promises to control async control-flow.

-**Note:** _Sequelize use independent copy of Bluebird instance.
+**Note:** *Sequelize use independent copy of Bluebird instance.
 You can access it using
- `Sequelize.Promise` if you want to set any Bluebird specific options_
+`Sequelize.Promise` if you want to set any Bluebird specific options*

 If you are unfamiliar with how promises work, don't worry, you can read up on them [here](http://bluebirdjs.com/docs/why-promises.html).